Skip to main content

 • A minimum cumulative high school GPA of 2.75

-• Endorsement of his/her high school
+• Endorsement of their high school

 • Students must not have been suspended or dismissed for any reason.